-- 4.7.2 Systems utilising locally sourced woodfuel can be seen as having a positive impact on the local landscape as they are generating a supply for wood products from positively managed woodlands. - 4.7.3 Whilst mitigation of landscape and visual impacts is encouraged care should be taken to ensure that screen planting for example does not highlight the development in an open landscape. - 4.7.4 Environmental impact assessments will be required if the site exceeds 0.5 hectares.
+- 4.6.2 Systems utilising locally sourced woodfuel can be seen as having a positive impact on the local landscape as they are generating a supply for wood products from positively managed woodlands. - 4.6.3 Whilst mitigation of landscape and visual impacts is encouraged care should be taken to ensure that screen planting for example does not highlight the development in an open landscape. - 4.6.4 Environmental impact assessments will be required if the site exceeds 0.5 hectares.

-4.8 Photovoltaics and Solar Thermal
+4.7 Photovoltaics and Solar Thermal

-- 4.8.1 Small scale photovoltaics (PVs) require planning consent for residential and commercial buildings in the AONB.
-It is advisable to contact your relevant local planning authority at an early stage to discuss your proposals.
-The Government's Planning Practice Guidance on Renewable and low carbon energy provides further advice on active solar technology. - 4.8.2 Small scale installations, usually up to 10kW arrays, on commercial, farm or community buildings that have minor landscape and visual impacts should not normally be objected to within the Forest of Bowland AONB.
+- 4.7.1 Small scale photovoltaics (PVs) are now within permitted development for residential buildings. - 4.7.2 Small scale installations, usually up to 10kW arrays, on commercial, farm or community buildings that have minor landscape and visual impacts should not normally be objected to within the Forest of Bowland AONB.
 Careful siting can minimise the visual impact of arrays, and panels can be integrated into the building design, especially on new build properties.
-Planned installations on historic buildings, Conservation Areas or within historic designed landscapes, should seek specialist advice from the Environment Agency, Lancashire County Council, English Heritage and local authority planning officers as early as possible in the development of photovoltaics and solar thermal proposals. - 4.8.3 Solar farms, or large numbers of PV arrays set up at ground level or on large scale farm roof systems which normally export electricity generated away from the site, will not normally be suitable for installation within the Forest of Bowland AONB and will be objected to by the AONB JAC.
-This is due to the extent to which there may be additional impacts if solar arrays follow the daily movement of the sun; such as visible reflectiveness.
-Depending on their scale, design and prominence, a large scale solar farm within a protected landscape such as the Forest of Bowland AONB, is likely to have significant landscape and visual impacts.
-Paragraph 012, Planning Practice Guidance on Renewable and low carbon energy, March 2014, DCLG. - 4.8.4 Solar thermal systems, which heat domestic hot water using flat panes or evacuated tubes mounted on a roof, are usually classed as permitted development.
-Larger scale schemes heating water for use on site, for example for dairy farms, will normally be considered to be appropriate within the AONB and will not normally be objected to by the AONB JAC provided they are of an appropriate scale, are not visually intrusive and suitable mitigation of landscape and visual impacts are provided which ensures the natural beauty of the area is not adversely affected.
+Planned installations on historic buildings, or within conservation areas, should seek advice from the local planning authority's building conservation officer. - 4.7.3 Solar farms, or large numbers of PV arrays set up at ground level or on large scale farm roof systems, which may or may not move to track the sun, and which normally export electricity generated away from the site, will not normally be suitable for installation within the Forest of Bowland AONB as reflection of the suns rays is likely to make such installations highly visible, detracting from the natural landscape character of the area. - 4.7.3 Solar thermal systems, which heat domestic hot water using flat panes or evacuated tubes mounted on a roof, are usually classed as permitted development.
+Larger scale schemes heating water for use on site, for example for dairy farms, will normally be considered to be appropriate within the AONB and will not be objected to by the JAC provided they are of an appropriate scale, are not visually intrusive and suitable mitigation of landscape and visual impacts are provided which ensures the natural beauty of the area is not adversely affected.

-5 Anaerobic Digestion
+4.8 Anaerobic Digestion

-5.1 Anaerobic Digestion (AD) plants, serving a single or small number of farms, may be sited within the Forest of Bowland AONB provided that the development can be incorporated within the farmstead, is of an appropriate scale, is not visually intrusive, is constructed from appropriate materials and suitable mitigation of landscape and visual effects is provided which ensures the natural beauty of the area is not adversely affected.
-Any development must also take place 10 metres away from any water source and 200 metres away from a Site of Special Scientific Interest (SSSI).
-The anaerobic digestion facility including the use of resultant biogas, Standard Rules, January 2013, Environment Agency (Section 2.2.2).

-5.2 It is important that the level of traffic associated with the installation does not markedly increase vehicle movements to and from the site, and that land use in the proximity is not altered to 'feed' the plant with crops such as maize which are not normally cultivated in the area.
+- 4.8.1 Anaerobic Digestion (AD) plants, serving a single or small number of farms, may be sited within the Forest of Bowland AONB provided that the development can be incorporated within the farmstead, is of an appropriate scale, is not visually intrusive, is constructed from appropriate materials and suitable mitigation of landscape and visual impacts is provided which ensures the natural beauty of the area is not adversely affected. - 4.8.2 It is important that the level of traffic associated with the installation does not markedly increase vehicle movements to and from the site, and that land use in the proximity is not altered to 'feed' the plant with crops such as maize which are not normally cultivated in the area.

-5.1 Heat Pumps
+4.9 Heat Pumps